astropy/astropy-v2.0-paper/README.md

-The goal is to produce a brief and informative paper that covers major astropy principles not mentioned in the first paper, the core v2.0 package, and infrastructure in astropy project to support development in python.
+The goal is to produce a brief and informative paper that covers major astropy principles not mentioned in the first paper, the core v2.0 package, and infrastructure in the astropy project to support development in python.

 The draft of the paper can be found [here](https://github.com/astropy/astropy-v2.0-paper/blob/master-pdf/main.pdf).